mem-memov/novikov.blog/clql0mjon000108l970ih8by3.md

 Then it would be nice to apply some reduction.
 By this I mean adding vertices that represent real-world objects in this space and connecting all respective pixels to them.

 An interesting possibility is to make vertices in space to vertices on axes.
-Vertex clusters enable this, but I don't see practical application for this.
+Vertex clusters enable this, but I don't see practical application for this, yet.